-The entrepreneurs we work with often ask us whether they need an accounting controller.
+The entrepreneurs we work with often ask us whether they need a controller.
 The short answer is: not every business does!

 Controllers play a pivotal role in empowering business owners to make informed financial decisions.
 They oversee everything from your accounting systems to your financial statements, while making sure that you’re operating honestly and properly with compliance systems and internal control policies.

 But the truth is, not every company needs a financial controller.
 We’ll explore the role of a financial controller through real-world examples and help you understand when it’s time to consider hiring one for your business.

 - Is there a difference between a bookkeeper and a controller?

 - Do I need a financial controller for my business?

 - What to look for in a controller: qualifications

 - Ready to outsource?
 A dedicated controller for your startup

 A controller is your business’s financial officer, guiding you on money matters and supervising your bookkeeper.
 In simpler terms, they ensure your accounting operations run without a hitch.